CS-SURF-ARCHIVE/cs-surf-archive.github.io/README.md

 - Generate credentials for Google Sheets API
 - Run site_generator.py

-### How site_generator.py works
+### How generate_website.py works
-- Imports sheetdata.py
+- Imports get_sheet_data.py
 - Stores all data from the sheet in a variable
-- Calls css_maps_gen and other_maps_gen to
+- Calls generate_css_html, generate_overflow_html, and generate_other_html to
-- - split out css and source maps to their own pages
+- - split out css, other, and overflow maps into their own pages
-- - build the HTML
+- - build the HTML for each page
 - runs tests if TESTS_ENABLED == True
 - writes to sheet if WRITE_SHEET == True